How to Get a Scholarship During Summer Break

 This means spending the time to research the different options and application processes as soon as you know that you want financial aid for summer classes.

 “Students need to be proactive in seeking out scholarships and searching for them consistently and from multiple sources,” says Amelia Manning, Director of Student Services for My College Planning Team.
-Unfortunately, it’s estimated that up to 42 percent of scholarships can’t be found with an easy Google search, which means you’ll have to go and seek out organizations and ask the question yourself.
+Unfortunately, it’s estimated that up to 42% of scholarships can’t be found with an easy Google search, which means you’ll have to go and seek out organizations and ask the question yourself.

 It’s what Manning calls a “hustle game,” so if you’re prepared as early as possible, it allows you to get ahead of your competition.

-Scholarships Can Come from Different Sources
+2. Know That Scholarships Can Come From Different Sources

 Source